jw098/HOJA-ESP32-Baseband/build-guide.md

 # build guide

 ## Setup custom ESP-IDF in Windows
 - We need HOJA's custom ESP-IDF.
-Clone it from here.
+Clone it recursively from the following link.
 We want the `hoja_stable` branch.
     - git clone --recursive -b hoja_stable https://github.com/HandHeldLegend/esp-idf.git
 - use the Windows installer tool.
     - see the link on this page: https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/windows-setup.html